How to Cook Thanksgiving Dinner from Scratch

 Cooking Thanksgiving dinner from scratch doesn’t have to be a lot of work, and it doesn’t have to be time-consuming either.
 Here’s how to get everything on the table with minimal fuss.

 Starting with a frozen turkey?
 Then, be sure to allow adequate time for it to thaw.
 Figure on a day of thaw time for every four pounds.
 That means if you bought an 18-20-lb bird, it’ll take approximately four and a half to five days for it to thaw.
 If you didn’t take your turkey out of the freezer soon enough, or it just hasn’t thawed as fast as you expected, don’t sweat it.
-You can use this trick to thaw it quickly, or you can even cook your turkey while it’s still frozen, it may just take longer.
+You can still cook your turkey while it's still frozen, it may just take longer.

 Pretty much any turkey recipe you follow will call for poultry seasoning.
 Save a few bucks and make your own poultry seasoning.
 It's just a blend of common herbs that you probably already have in your pantry.

 Be sure to remove the neck and giblets before you stick your turkey in the oven, and cook it until it reaches an internal temperature of 165 degrees.
 Use this turkey cooking chart to estimate how long that will take, so you can determine what time you need to put it in the oven.